 The stats also included the likelihood of passengers recommending the airport they reported on to a friend.
 I don’t know about you, but I live in North Wales and we don’t have airports here.

 My closest airports are Liverpool and Manchester.
-Even if I thought they were both terrible (which I don’t), recommending, say, Cardiff airport, to my friends will not stop them going to Liverpool.
+Even if I thought they were both terrible (which I don’t), recommending, say, Cardiff airport to my friends will not stop them going to Liverpool.
 This is because it’s already a 2hr 20min drive.
-Crap or not, people from my neck of the woods who want to leave the country and using it regardless.
+Crap or not, people from my neck of the woods who want to leave the country don’t have a great deal of choice.

 Anyway, who doesn’t want to go to Liverpool airport and listen to those accents for a few hours?
 Exactly.
-It’s amazing (to be said in your best Scouse).
+It’s amazing.

-For the 3rd consecutive year, London Luton airpot has been voted in at the number 1 spot.
-I’m not sure if I should be congratulating them for their hat trick here, but I’m guessing not.
+For the 3rd consecutive year, London Luton airport has been voted in at the number 1 spot.
+I’m not sure if I should be congratulating them for their hat-trick here, but I’m guessing not.

 LLA scored worst in many areas, giving it just 35% overall.
 Terminal 3 at Manchester and London Stansted came in joint second with a score of 44%.
 I can’t personally comment on either Luton or Stansted, but I can’t recall ever experiencing difficulty at T3 Manchester any time I’ve been there.
-Which is a lot of times.
+Which is a lot.